FincaCermeno/fincacermeno.github.io/contact.md

 </dl>

+#### Details

-Negotiable finders’ fee or commission
+* Negotiable finders’ fee or commission

-The company (Monticello Holdings, Inc.) is also for sale.
+* The company (Monticello Holdings, Inc.) is also for sale

-Lawyer available, experienced with real estate transfers, representing buyer, seller or both
+* Lawyer available, experienced with real estate transfers, representing buyer, seller or both
+* Sold with house: gas stove/oven, refrigerator, washer, dryer, some curtains / shades.
+Available semi-furnished or without furniture

-### Documents
+#### Documents

 *   Recent appraisal for qualified buyers
 *   List available of local experts and handymen
 *   Diagrams of utility systems (water/electricity) /
 *   Instructions to operate and repair tools, machines, pool system

-Sold with house: gas stove/oven, refrigerator, washer, dryer, some curtains / shades.
-Available semi-furnished or without furniture

-## Sale of Art, Craft, Furniture
+#### Sale of Art, Craft, Furniture

 Please note: Art / craft collection and designer furniture for sale now, separately.
-Some sold on encuentra24.com  Please email questions to fincacermeno@gmail.com
+Some sold on <a href="https://encuentra24.com" target="_blank">encuentra24.com</a>.
+Please email questions to <a href="mailto:fincacermeno@gmail.com">fincacermeno@gmail.com</a>.

-## Rentals
+#### Rentals

-Pool / Piscina.
-Entire estate / Finca entero.

-## Disclaimers

-Estimated measurements / Mediciones estimadas
-Outside length x width, metric / imperial
-Exterior largo x ancho, metrica / imperial
+Pool or entire estate available for rent.

+#### Disclaimer

-Disclaimer: Information is reliable but not guaranteed.
+Information is reliable but not guaranteed.
 Distances and measurements are approximate and subject to correction.